32 Avenue of the Americas: Later years

+20th century

 For much of the 20th century, the AT&T Long Distance Building remained largely unchanged, except for upgrades to equipment, and AT&T was the sole occupant of the building.
 The exteriors and ground-floor lobbies of 32 Avenue of the Americas and two other telecommunications buildings were designated city landmarks by the New York City Landmarks Preservation Commission (LPC) in 1991.
 An AT&T spokesperson said at the time, "We are pleased that the city has named it a landmark."
-The following year, when AT&T sold its headquarters at 550 Madison Avenue in Midtown Manhattan to Sony, the company moved its head offices to 32 Avenue of the Americas.
+The following year, when AT&T sold its headquarters at 550 Madison Avenue in Midtown Manhattan to Sony, AT&T moved its head offices to 32 Avenue of the Americas.

 AT&T was considering selling off 32 Avenue of the Americas by 1999, and estimated that such a sale would gross $125–150 million, though it planned to lease back 30 to 40 percent of the space.
-The privately held Rudin Management Company bought the structure from AT&T in 1999.
+The Rudin Management Company bought the structure from AT&T in 1999, paying about $150 million.
 AT&T kept 400,000 ft2, including its boardroom on the 25th floor, but the rest of the space was leased to other communications companies.
+Upon buying 32 Avenue of the Americas, Rudin Management planned to renovate the building into the New York Global Connectivity Center.